emacsmirror/loopy/README.md

        (finally-return (list found-evens found-odds)))
 ```

-Loopy is not feature complete.
+Loopy is not yet feature complete.
 Here are some things that would be nice:
 - Iteration clauses that are supported by `cl-loop`.  `seq` can iterate
   through sequences, but `cl-loop` does more.
   - A few are unneeded, such as the `for` statements that can instead be done